radioaddition/secureblue-custom/README.md

 The `latest` tag will automatically point to the latest build.
 That build will still always use the Fedora version specified in `recipe.yml`, so you won't get accidentally updated to the next major version.

+## Hyprland setup dependencies

+The hyprland dots files being used were originally made for arch-based distros, so a couple of dependencies are missing.
+To fix this, there are 2 options.

+### Using Nix

+`echo "extra-experimental-features = nix-command flakes" | sudo tee /etc/nix/nix.conf`
+`nix profile install nixpkgs#blueberry` (or add `blueberry` to your home-manager configuration if you have one)

+### Using distrobox

+`ujust assemble` then enter 2
+`distrobox enter arch`
+`sudo pacman -Syu blueberry` (you can just do `pacman -S blueberry` if you already had the container set up) `distrobox-export -b $(which blueberry)`

 ## ISO

 If build on Fedora Atomic, you can generate an offline ISO with the instructions available [here](https://blue-build.org/learn/universal-blue/#fresh-install-from-an-iso).
 These ISOs cannot unfortunately be distributed on GitHub for free due to large sizes, so for public projects something else has to be used for hosting.